bangalorejug/javafest/content/speakers/sivaprasadreddy.md

 ---
 title: 'K. Siva Prasad Reddy'
-jobTitle: 'Developer Advogate'
+jobTitle: 'Developer Advocate'
-company: 'Jetbrains'
+company: 'JetBrains'
 date: 2017-03-23
 weight: 1
 linkedin: 'https://www.linkedin.com/in/ksivaprasadreddy/'
 ---

-I am K. Siva Prasad Reddy and I have more than 16+ years of experience in building enterprise software systems on the Java platform.
+I am K. Siva Prasad Reddy and I have more than 18+ years of experience in building enterprise software systems on the Java platform.
 I have worked on building scalable distributed enterprise applications in banking and e-commerce domains using Java, Spring, RESTful web services, JPA, and NoSQL technologies.

 My core expertise lies in building JVM-based, scalable data-driven applications using Java/Kotlin, Spring, SpringBoot, Hibernate/JPA technologies.
 My current technical focus is on modern architectures including microservices, continuous integration and continuous delivery (CI/CD), and DevOps.
 I enjoy coding in Java, Kotlin, and Spring Boot, and has a passion for automating repetitive work.
 I am a firm believer in Agile practices and Test Driven Development (TDD).